 Peaceful Passing makes every effort to prepare you and your loved ones for the passing of a pet.
 While the decision to euthanize a pet may be the most difficult decision to make, it is our hope that we can make the process as peaceful as possible.

 On our arrival, we will introduce ourselves and quietly enter your home or back yard.
 We ask that you find a place in your home or backyard that you, your family and pet are most comfortable.

 At this time our doctor will assess your pet for quality of life and answer all your questions concerning the process of euthanasia, or the possibility of medical hospice treatment, if appropriate.

-Before we leave, we will confirm your wishes in regards to cremation, ashes returned and your choice in selected urn or package, if applicable.
+Before we leave, we will confirm your wishes in regards to cremation, ashes returned, and your choice of selected urn or package, if applicable.